Shop Subscribe

 via: Giphy

 There’s nothing like fresh air (no matter how cold!) to reinvigorate the senses.
-Talk a jog or a walk to get a jump-start on that New Year’s resolution.
+Take a jog or a walk to get a jump-start on that New Year’s resolution.
 Regular exercise will keep you energized.

 9. Hire a maid.